zameo94/game_of_life/README.md

 Congratulations, all are ready

-If you want to run Rspec test, just go in the project directory and type:
+If you want to run Rspec tests, just go in the project directory and type:
 ```
 rspec spec
 ```